-A bidirectional (in/out) port to connect SYNC I/O to the DigiSerial Port on a Pro Tools Core card.
-When not being used with Pro Tools, the SYNC I/O Host Serial port can be connected to a standard serial port on a supported computer to run the SYNC I/O Setup utility.
+The Host Serial port is a bidirectional (in/out) port to connect SYNC I/O to the DigiSerial Port on a Pro Tools Core card.
+When not being used with Pro Tools, the SYNC I/O Host Serial port can be connected to a standard serial port on a supported computer to run the SYNC I/O Setup software utility (Windows only).